How to Install Rust on Linux Mint 22 and 21

 info: rustup is uninstalled

-During validation, rustup removed the . "$HOME/.cargo/env" lines from both ~/.profile and ~/.bashrc.
+rustup removes its . "$HOME/.cargo/env" loader lines from the shell startup files it managed.
 It does not remove your project directories, so crates like hello-rust remain in place.

 Remove Rust installed from Linux Mint repositories